MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     =#

 Let's extend this query to show if the salary is over 100k.
-Notice how the query definition is tracked.

     GT100K = :gt100k => It.salary .> 100000

     Q >>= Record(It.name, It.salary, GT100K)

+The query definition is tracked automatically.

+    Q
     #=>
     It.department.employee >>
     Record(It.name, It.salary, :gt100k => It.salary .> 100000)